 Based on reports from users, using Delta 8 can indeed result in psychotropic effects similar to Delta 9 THC.
+Most report feeling a “mild, clear-headed high.”
 The intensity of those effects vary by person and also depends on how much you’ve consumed.

 Assuming that you want to avoid the effect of feeling an intense “high”, it’s recommended that you take Delta 8 in very low amounts.
 This is especially true if you’re just starting out and not sure of what to expect.

 Over time, you’ll get a better understanding of how your body reacts to Delta 8 and be better able to decide how much you should be taking for your desired results.